Golnaz Jebelli

 About

-Golnaz has recently completed a collaboration in the design of the football kit for COMO 1907.
-This resulted in her being asked to create a new series of paintings inspired by lake Como for the opening Exhibition of Galleria Como in 2023.
+Golnaz jebelli has recently collaborated in the design of the football kit for COMO 1907.
+It was this successful collaboration that inspired her to create a more extensive production: “Beyond Reflections”, a series of paintings inspired by Lake Como, for the opening of Galleria Como in 2023.

-Her London Solo Exhibition (Water & Shadow: May 2023) showed a selection of very personal paintings, exploring water often through her own shadow.
+“Beyond Reflections” embodies a selection of very personal paintings, exploring water often through her own shadow.
 Shadows, reflections, and water merge; like an alchemical process.
 Water, lakes, the sea all represent the subconscious mind in Jungian psychology.
 The process of painting this series of work too demanded of her to look at and paint elements from the subconsciousness represented on the surface of the canvases as marks and brushstrokes.
 These ‘automatic’ marks and brushstrokes hint at something unseen, but equally as things recognizable such as a face, limbs, animals, sea creatures, and at times may also reminisce of Persian writing and of calligraphy.
-These paintings are thus inspired by water, movement, depth darkness provides and (ultimately about) how light can shine through it.
+The series thus draws inspiration from the lake landscape, the depth that darkness offers and, ultimately, the way light shines through it.
+With a bold attempt to investigate what may exist in the depth of a lake, as well as the depths of the psyche.
+However, it is also a search for light that is ultimately central to her art.
+Light creates a certain movement, sometimes scattered and travelling, swirling, and dancing downwards.

 Golnaz was born in India to Persian parents.
-She has lived and worked in Sweden, Iran, France and Switzerland prior to moving to London.
-She studied Fine Arts at Parsons School of Design in Paris and also holds First Class LL.B and LL.M. degrees in Law.
-She has previously worked in the arts, including at a London based art consultancy and at the auction house, Sotheby’s.
+She has lived and worked in Sweden, Iran, France and Switzerland prior to settling London.
+She studied Fine Arts at Parsons School of Design in Paris and also holds First Class LL.B and LL.M. degrees.

 Golnaz mainly works with private clients receiving commissions for children’s portraits and collaborates with businesses and fashion brands to create abstract artwork commissions.
 Her work is in a number of private collections across the UK, Europe, USA and Asia.